 Added by Chrissy Fleming on August 25, 2015 at 9:30am — No Comments

 As a mom, I've never been much of a rule breaker (Don't ask me about my life before I was a mom, because that is a whole different story altogether).
 If my son isn't allowed to have a mohawk haircut in school, so be it.
-If my daughter has to sit on the…Continue
+If my daughter has to sit on the bench because she missed the last practice, well, them's the…Continue

 Summer has a few different stages and they go a little something like this: